CDSoft/bang/README.md

 var "varname" {"word_1", "word_2", ...} -- will produce `varname = word_1 word_2 ...`
 ```

+The global variable `vars` is a table containing a copy of all the Ninja variables defined by the `var` function.

 ## Rules

 `rule` adds a new rule definition: